Ryan McGinley

-Ryan McGinley (born October 17, 1977) is an American photographer living in New York City.
-McGinley began making photographs in 1998.
+Ryan McGinley (born October 17, 1977) is an American photographer and lives in New York City.
+He began taking photographs in 1998.
 In 2003, at the age of 25, he was one of the youngest artists to have a solo show at the Whitney Museum of American Art.
 He was named Photographer of the Year in 2003 by American Photo Magazine.
-In 2007, McGinley was awarded the Young Photographer Infinity Award by the International Center of Photography.
+In 2007, he was given the Young Photographer Infinity Award by the International Center of Photography.
 In 2009, he was honored at The Young Collectors Council's Artists Ball at the Guggenheim Museum.
 A 2014 GQ article declared McGinley, "the most important photographer in America."

 Early life and education

-McGinley was born in Ramsey, New Jersey, and is the youngest of eight children.
-From an early age his peers and mentors were skateboarders, graffiti artists, musicians, and artists that were considered to be on the fringes of society.
-As a teenager, McGinley was a snowboard instructor at Campgaw Mountain, NJ, and competed in the east coast amateur circuits from 1992 to 1995.
+McGinley was born in Ramsey, New Jersey and is the youngest of eight children.
+From an early age his peers and mentors were skateboarders, graffiti artists, musicians, and artists who were considered to be on the fringes of society.
+As a teenager, McGinley was a snowboard instructor at Campgaw Mountain, New Jersey and competed in the east coast amateur circuits from 1992 to 1995.
 He enrolled as a graphic design student at Parsons School of Design in New York in 1997.
-In 1998, he moved to the East Village, and covered the walls of his apartment with Polaroid pictures of everyone who visited him there.
+In 1998, he moved to the East Village, and covered the walls of his apartment with Polaroid pictures of everyone who visited there.